 Acute and chronic conditions can severely impact how you carry out tasks at home, in the workplace, and in the community.
-Assistive Technology (AT) and ergonomic services can help to improve or compensate for these difficulties, letting you perform to the best of your abilities.
+Assistive Technology (AT) and ergonomic services can help improve or compensate for these difficulties, letting you perform to the best of your abilities.
+Going to a clinic is not always easy or provide a complete picture of a person's abilities, so we are happy to offer services in the home or workplace.

 In-person AT and Ergonomic assessments